does concrete stick to plastic bucket

 Quikrete will stick to plastic, like HDPE plastics used for making standard 5-gallon buckets.

 Quikrete also boasts a shorter curing time than standard concrete.
-This means that you have even less time to get your tools and equipment, like a plastic pail, clean before the concrete cures.
+This means that you have even less time to get your tools and equipment, like a plastic pail, cleaned before the concrete cures.

 What Is The Best Release Agent For Concrete?